axch/rules/README.md

 - And the list contains any number of elements after the second occurrence of `x`, named collectively `more`.

+Note that the matcher will search over all possible lengths for the `stuff` list to find a match (but the length of the `more` list can be deduced, because it must take whatever is left in the sum).

 Concepts
 --------